 In a research report in which Zillow surveyed 100 real estate experts and economists about their predictions for the housing market, it disclosed that almost 50% of all survey respondents said the following recession will initiate in 2020, with the first quarter of the year referred to the most as to when the recession will start.

 The main culprit for the housing recession: monetary policy.
 The experts predicted that monetary policy will be the deciding factor this time around.
 In particular, they argued that the Federal Reserve could prompt slower growth if it raises short-term interest rates too quickly.

-To put it simply, the US housing market is ripe for investment in 2020, making it a great time to buy investment property.
+To put it simply, the US housing market is ripe for investment in 2020, making it a great time to buy an investment property.
 A multi-generational housing market is creating limited supply and increased competition, driving up prices at the affordable end of the market for the foreseeable future.

 In hot job markets and communities that fit the youngest generation’s ideals, price increases of 8-15 percent are possible year-over-year.
 For everyone else, real estate is appreciating at or just above the rate of inflation.

-Factors affecting the 2020 housing market
+- Factors affecting the 2020 housing market

-Where Is the Housing Market Headed In 2020
+- Where Is the Housing Market Headed In 2020

-2020 and Beyond Forecast
+- 2020 and Beyond Forecast